TwoEightNine/LearnMokshan/content/legal/tos-en.md

 ## Modifications to the Terms
 I reserve the right to modify these Terms at any time.
 Any changes will be posted on this page, and the revised version will be effective immediately upon posting.
 Your continued use of the App following the posting of changes constitutes your acceptance of such changes.
 ## Contact Me
-If you have any questions or concerns about these Terms, please contact me at twoeightnine@list.ru.
+If you have any questions or concerns about these Terms, please contact me at *learn.mokshan.app@gmail.com*.
 Thank you for learning Mokshan!
 ##### Effective Date: 22 May 2024